-There’s a difference in the thermodynamics using wood fired and gas fire, although in both cases the desired result is a the dome saturated with heat that will be retained for a long period and slowly released as radiated heat.
+There’s a difference in the thermodynamics of using wood fired and gas fire, although in both cases the desired result is a the dome saturated with heat that will be retained for a long period and slowly released as radiated heat.

-The flame from a gas fired pizza circles the dome and heats the mass of the oven wall and floor by both convection and radiation.
+The flame from a gas fired pizza oven circles the dome and heats the mass of the oven wall and floor by both convection and radiation.
 By contrast the flame from a wood fire heats the dome by radiation.
 Since a pizza is cooked in a wood fire by radiation, the dome and floor need to be heated almost to the point of saturation.
-But as long as the floor is hot enough, a pizza in a gas fired oven is cooked by both convection and radiation.
+But as long as the floor is hot enough, a pizza cooked in a gas fired oven is cooked by both convection and radiation.

 Cooking a pizza is a slow and enjoyable process, but if you are in a hurry to eat your pizza then you can cook a pizza quicker with gas only than with wood only.